pulsar-edit/pulsar-edit.github.io/docs/blog/20230401-confused-Techie-PON.md

 }
 ```

 The above JSON is flat out ugly.
-Plus has no support for comments, and it's nearly impossible to see which object a key belongs to without painstackingly counting each and every bracket, really JSON is an outdated, and hard to read format.
+Plus, it has no support for comments, and it's nearly impossible to see which object a key belongs to without painstakingly counting each and every bracket; really JSON is an outdated, and hard to read format.

 But from the impossible to use JSON above, here is the same thing in PON!